 where, for every $i \in \brac{1, \ldots, n+1}$,

-\end{theorem} The proof ispostponed to Appendix~\ref{proof.score.bound.non.smooth}.
+\end{theorem} The proof is postponed to Appendix~\ref{proof.score.bound.non.smooth}.
 The approximation improves at the rate $O(n^{-1})$ as $n$ is increasing.
-The higher the Lipschitz-smoothness of the score function (respectively of the loss), the lower the $\rho$ (resp. $\gamma$) constant, and the better the upper bound.
+The higher the Lipschitz-smoothness of the score-function (respectively of the loss), the lower the $\rho$ (resp. $\gamma$) constant, and the better the upper-bound.
 The choice of the kernel $\kappa_{\mathcal{H}}$ also impacts the convergence.
 For instance, a bounded kernel or a translation-invariant one (such as the Gaussian RBF kernel) would imply that there exists a constant $\kappa^2>0$ such that $K_{j, j} \leq \kappa^2$, for every $1\leq j\leq n+1$.
-In the present context, the upper bound can be tightened by keeping track of the variation of $K_{i, i}$ with the index $i$ (that is, when $X_i$s vary within their domain).
+In the present context, the upper-bound can be tightened by keeping track of the variation of $K_{i, i}$ with the index $i$ (that is, when $X_i$s vary within their domain).